 Inconsistency.
 No Village shall have the authority to adopt any rules or regulations which are inconsistent with Association Governing Documents.

 Finances.
 Expenses specific to Villages shall be determined by the Village in accordance with the Covenants and Bylaws assessed as Individual Assessments.
-Such expenses include, but are not limited to: shared utility expenses, irrigation repairs not directly attributed to Common Areas or individual Owners, mandated Front Yard maintenance, office supplies, and administrative fees, enhancements made by the Village on behalf of the Village, and any Village specific reserve.
+Such expenses include, but are not limited to: shared utility expenses, irrigation repairs not directly attributed to Common Areas or individual Owners, Front Yard maintenance, office supplies, and administrative fees, enhancements made by the Village on behalf of the Village, and any Village specific reserve.

 Each Village is responsible for preparing a Village budget.
 The budget must be presented to the Village membership for ratification each year.
 Absent an updated budget, the previous year’s budget shall be used until a budget is ratified.
 The budget shall identify a “Village Assessment” which shall be divided into monthly payments identified as Individual Assessments paid in conjunction with the Association Annual Assessment due the first (1st) of the month.